Early labour means going into labour before 37 weeks. After this point, your pregnancy is classed as full term.

 Removing a stitch (cerclage) if you have one

-If you have had a cervical stitch (cerclage), you will need to have it removed before your baby is born, as there is a risk of it tearing if it is still in place while you are having contractions.
-If you don't go into labour early, the stitches will usually be removed at between 36 and 40 weeks.
+If you are going to give birth and have had a transvaginal cervical stitch, you will need to have it removed before your baby is born.
+This is because there is a risk of it tearing if it is still in place while you are having contractions.